YGZWQZD/LAMDA-SSL/docs/README.md

 Figure 7: Data scenarios of LAMDA-SSL
 </div>

 Table is the most basic form of data.
 There is no spatial and temporal connection between features and samples for this type of data.
 A large part of statistical machine learning algorithms are designed for table data.
 It is widely used in applications such as stock analysis and network anomaly detection.
 For table data, the preprocessing module in sklearn has already provided rich enough processing methods, such as 'StandardScaler', 'MinMaxScaler', 'MaxAbsScaler' etc. LAMDA-SSL supplements it on the basis.
-The TableMixin module provides the default processing method for table data, using 'StandardScaler' as the default pre-transformation method.
+The TabularMixin module provides the default processing method for table data, using 'StandardScaler' as the default pre-transformation method.
 After pre-transformation, data augmentation is performed according to requirements.
 If it is applied to deep learning, the data will be converted into torch.Tensor form.
 In order to perform data augmentation on table data, LAMDA-SSL implements the augmentation method 'Noise' which apply a noise disturbance that obeys normal distribution is to the standardized data and the disturbance amplitude is controlled by the standard deviation of the normal distribution.

 Image data is one of the most commonly used data types in the field of deep learning.
 It is used in the learning process in the form of tensors and there are spatial relationships among its features.
 This data type is widely used in medical imaging, automatic driving, security recognition and other fields.
 For image data, TorchVision has provided processing some methods for image data, such as cropping, rotation, sharpening, etc. LAMDA-SSL supplements it on the basis.
 The VisionMixin module provides a default processing method for image data.
 During the pre-transformation process, the samples stored in other forms are converted into images.
 After the pre-transformation, the samples are augmented according to requirements.
 Finally the images are converted into the types can be processed by models.
 For data augmentation of image data, LAMDA-SSL provides a variety of weak augmentation methods such as 'RandomCrop' and 'RandomHorizontalFlip' and strong augmentation methods such as 'RandAugment' and 'Cutout'.